Baloise-CodeCamp-2022/flux-de-travail/README.md

 After some local experience, we plan to setup the argo-suite to our [baloise.dev incubator-cluster](/argo-setup-incubator/README.md).

 Then, we focus on two use-cases we expect to fit with argo ecosystem:
-* Implementng batch with argo-workflow
+* Implementing batch with argo-workflow
 * Implementing cloud native CI/CD automation with argo-events, argo-rollout etc.

 ## batch-workflows

-How can argo-workflow can be used to support batch-processing, triggered via arbitrary systems.
+How argo-workflow can be used to support batch-processing, triggered via arbitrary systems.
 [See Detailed documentation](/batch-workflows/README.md)

 ## image-build